unccd/Prais4-reporting-manual/introduction.md

 - New functionality to ingest and manage large geospatial datasets; this will permit the user to define, for instance, the location and boundaries of land degradation hotspots or zones of voluntary land degradation neutrality targets;

-- Analytical, synthesis and visualization functions for the submitted data.
+- Analytical, synthesis and visualization functions for the submitted data [^2].

 The following reporting tools will be made available to country Parties in the six official United Nations languages: